-Blank is the father of modern entrepreneurship, credited with starting the Lean Startup movement.
+Blank, credited with starting the Lean Startup movement, is Columbia’s Senior Fellow for Entrepreneurship.
 He is the author of The Four Steps to the Epiphany, The Startup Owner’s Manual; his May 2013 Harvard Business Review cover story defined the Lean Startup movement.
 Blank created the National Science Innovation Corps – now the standard for science commercialization in the U.S. The Hacking for Defense class he created, and which is taught at Columbia and 30 other universities, is revolutionizing how the Defense Department and Intelligence community can deploy innovation with speed and urgency.

 Blank blogs about entrepreneurship and innovation at www.steveblank.com.